Share this

 Follow directions closely to reduce risk.

 Some products are available for home use.
 A few are listed below.
-These active ingredients are suggested chemical treatments to control rose black spot.
+These active ingredients are suggested chemical treatments to control rose powdery mildew.
 Look for these chemical names in the “Active Ingredients” section of product labels.

 • Bacillus amyloliquifaciens strain D747